mikerodionov/Yaska/MD/Spanish/ES-CEFR-B2.md

 El Condicional Perfecto is used in Spanish to say something would have happened.

+El Condicional Perfecto aka El Condicional Compuesto / El Antepospretérito.

+It is the past tense of the conditional mood, which expresses actions that would have or might have happened in the past.
+Refer to missed opportunities and unrelized potential.
+It is equivalent of english past conditional "would have" + the past participle.

+"would have" + the past participle = haber in El Condicional Simple + the past participle of the main verb

 Conjugate irregular verbs in El Condicional Perfecto

 | Singular               | Plural                       |